Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Spear Master**

-    You can make a ranged attack with a javelin or spear up to its long range without disadvantage, even underwater.
+    You can make a ranged attack with a javelin or spear up to its long range without dis:d20-adv:**Advantage**, even underwater.

----

-#### Spell and Blades^HB^
+### Spell and Blades^HB^

 *1st-level Feat*